 Cresco is a very small city located in the state of Iowa.
-With a population of 3,940 people and just one neighborhood, Cresco is the 121st largest community in Iowa.
-Cresco has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 3,897 people and just one neighborhood, Cresco is the 121st largest community in Iowa.
+Much of the housing stock in Cresco was built prior to World War II, making it one of the older and more historic cities in the country.

 When you are in Cresco, you'll notice that it is more blue-collar than most other communities in America.
 40.45% of Cresco’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cresco is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Cresco who work in office and administrative support (14.98%), sales jobs (11.19%), and healthcare (6.67%).

-In terms of college education, Cresco is nearly on par with the US average for all cities of 21.84%: 20.75% of adults 25 and older in Cresco have a bachelor's degree or advanced degree.
+The education level of Cresco citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.75% of adults 25 and older in Cresco have a college degree.

 The per capita income in Cresco in 2022 was $27,407, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,628 for a family of four.
 However, Cresco contains both very wealthy and poor people as well.